tiesen-labs/create-yuki-turbo/README.md

 ## Deployment

-### Next.js
+### Web

 Let's deploy the Next.js application to [Vercel](https://vercel.com).
 If you've never deployed a Turborepo app there, don't worry, the steps are quite straightforward.
 You can also read the [official Turborepo guide](https://vercel.com/docs/concepts/monorepos/turborepo) on deploying to Vercel.

-1. Create a new project on Vercel, select the `apps/nextjs` or `apps/react-router` folder as the root directory.
+1. Create a new project on Vercel, select the `apps/nextjs` or `apps/react-router` or `apps/tanstack-start` folder as the root directory.
 Vercel's zero-config system should handle all configurations for you.

 2. Add your environment variable.
 See `.env.example` for required variables.